<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2856/what-do-anarchists-mean-when-they-speak-of-the-crisis</guid>
+<guid isPermaLink="true">https://anarchy101.org/22220/what-if-anything-has-changed-on-this-site</guid>

 </item>